innodatalabs/redstork/docs/source/tutorial.rst

 Font object is a look-up table for character text, and also holds character glyphs (shape).

 Font names in PDF file have a special prefix.
-To get a human-friendly one use :meth:`Font.short_name`.
+To get a human-friendly one use :meth:`Font.simple_name`.

 Document contains a lazy font collection :meth:`Document.fonts`.
 It is lazy, because just after document is opened, it is empty.
 As pages are accessed and parsed, this collection is populated.